NetEase (NASDAQ:NTES) Announces Earnings Results

-NetEase (NASDAQ:NTES – Get Free Report) announced its quarterly earnings results on Thursday.
+NetEase (NASDAQ:NTES – Get Free Report) issued its quarterly earnings data on Thursday.
 The technology company reported $13.88 earnings per share for the quarter, beating analysts’ consensus estimates of $9.14 by $4.74, MarketWatch Earnings reports.
-NetEase had a return on equity of 20.23% and a net margin of 23.13%.
-The firm had revenue of $24.01 billion for the quarter, compared to analysts’ expectations of $24.85 billion.
-During the same period in the prior year, the business posted $1.05 earnings per share.
-The business’s revenue was up 3.7% compared to the same quarter last year.
+The firm had revenue of $24.01 billion during the quarter, compared to analyst estimates of $24.85 billion.
+NetEase had a return on equity of 22.94% and a net margin of 25.84%.
+The business’s quarterly revenue was up 3.7% compared to the same quarter last year.
+During the same quarter last year, the business posted $1.05 earnings per share.

 NetEase Stock Performance